 Leaders work with diverse teams and often across multiple cultures – this is true for those who run their small start-ups or are part of more significant multinationals.
 Your EQ (Emotional Quotient) and IQ (Intelligence Quotient) come together when you connect your intelligence with taste choices that are different from your inherent choices.
 Connection, curiosity and learning are yet other vital leadership skills.

 Women are wired differently, so it is highly likely that you ask yourself, “What do I like about this experience, this team, this outfit or this interaction?”- all at the same time . . . instinctively.

-Make these learnings work for you: what gives you intellectual reward and visual and emotional pleasure?
+Make these learnings work for you: what gives you intellectual reward, visual and emotional pleasure?

 Taste creates an emotional connection, so reflect on what moved you in an experience, a team, an outfit or an interaction.
-You may be a conformist, eccentric, classic, a perfectionist or sophisticated, and therefore react to stimuli in a particular or unique way.
+You may be a conformist, eccentric, classic, perfectionist or sophisticated, and therefore, react to stimuli in a particular or unique way.
 Self-awareness is pure gold for your growth.

 - Make taste your superpower.

 Taste is exciting and brings respect from others.
 Never dull, taste brings life to a part of you both personally and professionally . . . it may actually be craving for acknowledgement.
 It gives you an extra lever to problem-solve whether a role is good for you . . . or otherwise.

 Think of how you might curate the way you dress and present yourself to bring character to your life and work – and, of course, the other way around.
 Suddenly, you will know when you are well put together because it feels good, and you will do well in your chosen role.

 You know when you have arrived, for example, from under-developed taste to developing taste: your choices will become more exciting and, possibly, riskier.
 So, play and keep taking it to the next level, one step at a time.